sparna-git/Sparnatural/README.md

 ## Specification of classes and properties

-The component is configurable using a JSON(-LD) ontology file.
-Look at the specification files under the `config` folders of the demos to get an idea.
-The file contains :
+The component is configurable using a [JSON(-LD) ontology file](https://github.com/sparna-git/Sparnatural/wiki/JSON-based-configuration), or an [OWL configuration file](https://github.com/sparna-git/Sparnatural/wiki/OWL-based-configuration) editable in Protégé..
+Look at the specification files of [the demos](https://github.com/sparna-git/sparnatural.eu/tree/main/demos) to get an idea.
+A JSON(-LD) configuration file contains :

 ### Class definition